 When will I start physical therapy?
-You will start physical therapy beginning the day after surgery in the hospital this will be continued once you are discharged.
+You will start physical therapy beginning the day after surgery in the hospital.
+This will be continued once you are discharged.

 What will I do during physical therapy?
 The primary goal of physical therapy is to initially increase ROM so that you do not get stiff following surgery.
 You will then begin to work on increasing strength after surgery.
-You will be provided with a detailed protocol of what you should and should not be doing at each post-operative phase.
+You will be provided with a detailed protocol of what you should and should not be doing during each postoperative phase.
 You will provide this to your physical therapist.

 I've heard about a CPM machine, what is this and will I use one?
 A CPM machine is a Continuous Passive Motion machine that is used following knee surgery to help patients regain range of motion.
 You will begin using a CPM machine 2-3 days after surgery and will continue using it for a period of 2 weeks for 4-6 hours per day.
 The CPM machine will be provided to you and is often covered by your insurance.
-Outpatient physical therapy and stationary bike use usually is adequate to maintain ROM after 3 weeks depending on the complexity of your surgery.

 When do I need to wear my brace?
 You will need to wear your brace anytime you are up moving around on your crutches.
-You will use your brace for 6-10 weeks on average.
+You will use your brace for 6-8 weeks on average.
 You do not need to wear your brace for CPM, sleeping or when you are sitting.

 How long will I need to use my crutches?
-Depending on how quickly your bone heals and your surgeon's preference you will need to use your crutches between 6 and 10 weeks on average.
+Depending on how quickly your bone heals and your surgeon's preference you will need to use your crutches on average 50% body weight until the bone is healed on x-ray, usually 6-8 weeks.